cgil/Projects/README.txt

 position live video feeds around an event based on location.
 -Android_GPS_APP: An Android application that runs as a service, created to upload your gps coordinates to our livecrowd database while using our app.

+eatMeme:
+Eatmeme tries to create funny memes out of tweets on the fly.
+This website allows users to search for a twitter hashtag or a phrase.
+We then take that input and parse it to form twitter queries.
+I take the top twitter results and remove what I consider to be bad content and then query the resulting phrase against a popular meme generator website.
+I take the best match to the phrase and form a meme
+with the text overlay on top of the image.
+Mostly written in Javascript using JQuery and a PHP backend.

 friendscope:
 Application that publicly display all user's Facebook Friends and allows you to view private pictures regardless of friendship status.